Written by: Nicole Kitchener

 The nation’s horse people are peering deeply into their pocketbooks to find the means to afford their equine pursuits.
 Here are dozens of clever ways to save money.

 Times are tough.
 And while it appears Canadians on the whole have been spared a lot of the financial angst much of the world has faced in recent years, we are still not immune to the realities of today’s economic climate.
-But, with some creative penny-pinching and thoughtful spending, horse owners can be more prudent without compromising on care.
+But, with some creative penny-pinching, money-saving tips, and thoughtful spending, horse owners can be more prudent without compromising on care.

 Frugal on the farm